Khemarak Phoumin

 Khemarak Phoumin (ក្រុងខេមរភូមិន្ទ, lit.
 'King (Indra) of the land (bhūmi) of the peaceful (khemara/Khmer)'), also Koh Kong (ក្រុងកោះកុង), is the capital and largest city of Koh Kong Province in Cambodia.
 It is near the mouth of the Kah Bpow river in Smach Mean Chey District on the Gulf of Thailand.
 The city lies only 10 km from the Thai border.
 It is 138 km by Highway 48 to National Highway 4 at Sre Ambel and a further 133 km to Phnom Penh.
-After completion of the bridges on Highway 48 in 2010 the land link to Phnom Penh and Sihanoukville has significantly improved.

 Frontier town

 Koh Kong has long had a reputation as a "wild west" frontier town.
 Until recently, access to the town from Cambodia was mostly by sea or air due to the poor road conditions.
 In this relative isolation, illegal logging, wild animal smuggling, banditry, gambling, prostitution, and a soaring rate of HIV AIDS infection have given Koh Kong its frontier town reputation.
-However, with the building of the Thai-Cambodian Koh Kong Bridge across the river in 2002, and the upgrading of the road to the national highway, industry and investment have increased and the town is becoming a modest tourist destination.
+However, with the building of the Thai-Cambodian Koh Kong Bridge across the river in 2002, and the upgrading of the road to the national highway, industry and investment have increased and the town is gradually becoming a modest tourist destination.

 Location

 Koh Kong town is accessible by land, sea, and air.
 From Bangkok it is 450 km by road to Hat Lek in Khlong Yai District in Thailand and a short trip from there to the Cham Yeam international border crossing.
 From the border it is 10 km to the town.
 Travelling from the capital Phnom Penh, it is 133 km west along National Highway 4 to the town of Sre Ambel.
 From Sre Ambel a narrow road winds 138 km through the lower Cardamom Mountains before reaching Koh Kong.
 The road crosses four large rivers where bridges have recently been built.
 In 2002, the Koh Kong Bridge was completed linking the town of Koh Kong with the border crossing to Thailand.
-The bridge was completed at a cost of US$7.2 million and is 1900 m long, making it the longest bridge in Cambodia.
+The bridge was completed at a cost of US$7.2 million and is 1900 m long, making it the second longest bridge in Cambodia.